PavelPll/RNA_RAG/README.md

 ### Installing

 I adapted the same conda environment for both RAG and RiboDiffusion.
-DRfold2, however, I installed in a Docker container running Ubuntu 22.04, due to the ARENA package requiring Linux for compilation (see **RNA_RAG/Dockerfile**).
+However, I installed DRfold2 in a Docker container running Ubuntu 22.04 because the ARENA package requires Linux for compilation (see RNA_RAG/Dockerfile).
+The Large Language Model (LLM) is installed locally, so no specific keys are needed.
+I use an NVIDIA GeForce RTX 4060 with 8 GB VRAM and 32 GB of RAM.
 * Install DRfold2:
 ```
 git clone https://github.com/PavelPll/RNA_RAG.git